Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Material and methods

 \subsection{Persistence diagrams and barcodes}

 Once we know which information we are extracting for our point cloud, we need to represent those results.
-For that purpose, we are mainly going to use two tools: persistence diagrams and barcodes.
+For that purpose, TDA mainly uses two tools: \textit{persistence diagrams} and \textit{barcodes}.
 These are powerful visual tools that keep all the information related with the persistent homology of our filtration.